Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Introduction

 \subsection{Related Research}

 Traditionally, signal attenuation due to the fog was assumed to be deterministic and quantified using a visibility range, for example, less attenuation in light fog and more in the dense fog \cite{Kruse1962,Kim2001,Kedar2003, Naboulsi2004, Awan2008, Esmail2016_ICC,Esmail2016_Photonics, Berenguer2018}.
 Kruse model in \cite{Kruse1962} is based on experimental data, whereas Kim \cite{Kim2001} used Mie scattering theory to predict the signal attenuation.
 The authors in \cite{Naboulsi2004} \cite{Awan2008} updated the earlier models considering modified Gamma distribution for the particle size of fog.
 The authors in \cite{Esmail2016_ICC} developed a power delay model for the attenuation coefficient based on extensive measurement data.
-On the other hand, there are quite a few statistical models for the atmospheric turbulence, for example, log normal \cite{Zhu2002}, Gamma-Gamma \cite{Andrews20015}, Mal\'aga \cite{malaga2011}, and ${\mathcal{F}}$-distribution \cite{Peppas2020}.
-Recently, Barrios and Dios \cite{Barrios2012} proposed the exponentiated Weibull (EW) distribution model for atmospheric turbulence.
-This model provides a good fit between simulation and experimental data under the moderate-to-strong turbulence for aperture averaging conditions, as well as for point-like apertures.
-A distinguishing feature of the EW model is its simple closed-form expression of the PDF \cite{Wardhan2020}.
+On the other hand, there are quite a few statistical models for the atmospheric turbulence, for example, log normal \cite{Zhu2002}, exponentiated Weibull (EW) \cite{Barrios2012}, Gamma-Gamma \cite{Andrews20015}, Mal\'aga \cite{malaga2011}, and ${\mathcal{F}}$-distribution \cite{Peppas2020}.

+Recently, \cite{Kashani2015} proposed the DGG distribution model for atmospheric turbulence.
+It is based on the theory of doubly stochastic scintillation, where irradiance fluctuations are expressed as the product of large-scale and small-scale fluctuations each following the generalized Gamma distribution.
+The DGG model can be used to model accurately different propagation conditions and it is versatile to include several statistical models for atmospheric turbulence as special cases.
+The authors in \cite{AlQuwaiee2015, Ashrafzadeh2020} analyzed the performance of the OWC over DGG atmospheric turbulence without the consideration of random fog.
 It should be noted that the model of pointing errors \cite{Farid2007} is used widely, assuming independent identical distributed Gaussian for the elevation and the horizontal displacement.